arjenhiemstra/DemandControlVentilation/README.md

 * Use of two I2C busses, Wire and Wire1:
     * Wire: Bus 0 sensors and LCD
     * Wire1: Bus1 sensors and RTC
+* Commonly used sensors; DHT20, SCD40/41, etc.
 * Connection to sensors through I2C multiplexer (TCA...) enabling the use of I2C sensors with fixed I2C addresses
-* Addressable RGB LEDs for status
+* 2 Addressable RGB LEDs for status and fandspeed
+* 2 Configurable pushbuttons, one is standard allocated to tuen on the LCD
 * Accurate RTC with battery backup because most actions are time based
-* Single 15V power supply with on-board 3.3V and 5V convertors (1A capacity each)
+* Single 15V power supply with on-board (non-isolating) 3.3V and 5V convertors (1A capacity each)
 * Operation of sensors on 5V or 3.3V.
 Data communication always on 3.3V
 * MOSFET output drivers for low on state resistance.
 Alternatively ULN2803 could used as well (pin compatible)

 ### Valve control design
-The valves are steppermotors with 4 windings and two windings have a common connection.
+The valves are stepper motors with 4 windings and two windings have a common connection.
 The stepper motor made by Saia of type UCD2EZ7.
 The common connection is connected to +15V and the 4 other winding connections are connected with a MOSFET.
 By turning on the MOSFET, the windings can be individually energised.
 The winding voltage is 12V and taking a voltage drop over de MOSFET into account, 15V is an appropriate voltage.
 The circuit of one valve is outlined below.

 <center><img src="images/valve_control_circuit.png" width="50%" height="50%"></center>